ImAKappa/pftp/docs/1-Getting-Started/01_language.md

 | 📝 English | `Hey, write the word 'apple' in uppercase letters` | `'apple' in, uppercase write Hey letters word the` |
 | 🐍 Python | `print('apple'.upper())` | `Hey, write the word 'apple' in uppercase letters` |

-Let's revisit the sum example, where you texted your friend:
+Let's revisit the apple example, where you texted your friend:

 ```
 Hey, write the word 'apple' in uppercase letters